CH-CLARK/WalletSleuth/README.md

 - MetaMask (Brave, Chrome, Edge)
 - Opera Browser Wallet
 - Phantom (Chrome)
+- Exodus Wallet

 ## Limitations
 - Currently the wallet finder function is limited to wallets in the 'Default' browser user profile, but the address finder will check all profiles for the selected browser.
 - Support for Windows OS only.
 - Requires Python 3.8 or higher
+- To parse Transaction IDs from the cache, the brotli extension is required.